 Alexa support opens up a vast amount of different skills and other commands.
 One of the best is the ability to play music with just a simple press of the microphone button voice command.

-Here are even more facts you need to know about the Amazon Fire TV Stick:
+Here are even more facts you need to know about what the Fire TV Stick does.

 Amazon provides access to a wide variety of different apps to download.
 But something you may not know is that the device runs the Android.
-So it’s possible to sideload Android apps to the Fire TV Stick.
+So it’s possible to sideload Android apps onto the Fire TV Stick .
 The best way is using an Android phone, but it can also be done on a Mac, PC, or Linux machine.

 One type of app you won’t have to worry about sideloading is a web browser.
-We’ve compared two of the best Amazon Fire TV Stick browsers: Firefox and Silk.
+We’ve previously compared two of the best Amazon Fire TV Stick browsers: Firefox and Silk .

 Just like other Amazon hardware products, the Fire TV Stick features parental controls.
 During setup, parents can set a 5-digit PIN password.
-The PIN will be required to play content rated Teen or above or make a purchase.
+The PIN will be required to play content rated Teen or above, or to make a purchase.

-If you already own an Amazon Echo device, you can link the Fire TV Stick and voice control the streaming device.
+If you already own an Amazon Echo device, you can link the Fire TV Stick and control the streaming device using a simple Alexa command.

 Where to Buy the Amazon Fire TV Stick

 There are two versions of the Amazon Fire TV Stick to choose from.
 The best place to purchase both options is from Amazon itself.
-The streaming devices are also available at a large number of other retailers including Best Buy and Target.
+The streaming devices are also available at a large number of other retailers including Best Buy, Target, Walmart, and Newegg.

 For anyone with just a 1080p HD set, the standard Amazon Fire TV Stick is less expensive and offers access to all of the same content and apps.
-Definitely make sure you take a look at our essential apps for the Amazon Fire TV Stick.
-You’ll also receive the older Alexa Voice Remote.
+You’ll also receive the same Alexa Voice Remote as the more expensive version.
+Be sure you take a look at our list of essential apps for the Amazon Fire TV Stick.

 In the box of both options, buyers will find the Fire TV Stick, the Alexa Voice Remote, two AAA batteries, a power adapter, and an HDMI extender.
-The extender provides better Wi-Fi reception and will allow users to not crowd out any nearby HDMI ports.
+The extender provides better Wi-Fi reception to the device and will allow users to not crowd out any nearby HDMI ports.
+That’s especially important if you have a limited amount of free HDMI ports on your television.

-And if you decide to take the plunge and make the purchase, make sure you know how to set up and use the Amazon Fire TV Stick first.
+And if you decide to take the plunge and make the purchase, be sure you know how to set up and use the Amazon Fire TV Stick first.